-MICHAEL J. REYNOLDS was appointed President and Chief Executive Officer effective 1/1/2020.
-Previously, he served as Chief Business Officer where he provided executive leadership for all branch credit and financial services operations.
-He also served as Chair of Credit Committee and as Executive Vice President and Regional Manager.
-He is a Farm Credit veteran having joined in 1990 after graduating from Hartwick College with a Bachelor's in Management and Accounting and has been promoted through a variety of positions.
-He is a member of Farm Credit East's Credit and Human Resources committees.
-He previously served on the Executive Committee of the NJ Agricultural Society and chaired the NJ Agricultural Leadership Development Program.
-He serves as director of the Board of Farm Credit Financial Partners (FPI), a service company owned by Farm Credit East and other ACAs.
-He is also member of the Farm Credit System's Presidents Planning Committee, a national leadership group, and will serve as its vice chair in 2021.
+MICHAEL J. REYNOLDS has served as President and Chief Executive Officer since 1/1/2020.
+He is a Farm Credit veteran having joined in 1990 after graduating from Hartwick College with a Bachelor's in Management and Accounting.
+Prior to becoming CEO, he served as Chief Business Officer where he provided executive leadership for all branch credit and financial services operations.
+He is also a member of Farm Credit East's Credit and Human Resources committees.
+He serves as director of the Board of Farm Credit Financial Partners (FPI), a service company owned by Farm Credit East and other ACAs and will serve as Board Chair in 2022.
+He is also Vice Chair of the Farm Credit System's Presidents Planning Committee, a national leadership group, and is active in other workgroups within the Farm Credit System.